 Bass drums at military academies can qualify for one of these.

 "And that is why we have a small percussion fee for repairs," I explained to them.
 "It's not just a way to charge your families for more money; it's because we have equipment that needs to be repaired due it being used by everyone everyday."

 Then John, who normally was an incredibly sharp kid, inexplicably and deliberately asked for a clarification of my last statement.

 "So Mr N, you're saying that the percussion equipment gets used by everyone everyday?"

 "Yes," I replied as the boys began to walk out of my office.

-As the two percussionists walked away, they did not realize that I had gotten up out of my chair to get something out of the band room.
+As the two percussionists walked away, they did not realize that I had gotten up out of my chair in the office to get something in the band room.
 With me well within earshot, John turned to his friend and said:

 "Hey Christian, our percussion equipment gets used by everyone, everyday...just like your mom."

 At this point, I practiced the fine art of suppressing my laughter, put on my serious face, and sternly called for John to stop and come back over towards me.
-As he turned around, the look of pure shock and fear was unlike anything that I had ever seen.
+As he turned around, his expression of unbridled shock and fear was unlike anything that I had ever seen.